-A-C falls 3-0 to Boiling Springs in district playoffs
+A-C falls 3-0 to Boiling Springs

 BOILING SPRINGS – In the opening 10 minutes of its first round District 3 Class 2A boys soccer game, Annville-Cleona was generating some offense and looking ready to compete with Boiling Springs.

 But after two early corner kicks failed to produce any shots, the momentum of the game quickly shifted to the host Bubblers, who posted a 3-0 victory.

 The Dutchmen (11-8) had the ball in the Bubblers' defensive 30 for much of the opening 10 minutes.
 This resulted in the two corners, but the first went through the box untouched, and the second was cleared out by the defense.
 For the rest of the game, A-C's offense was unable to stay up the field for any length of time.
 In the last 70 minutes, the Dutchmen had two corners and one shot on goal.

 Not helping matters for the visitors was that they were a little banged up coming into the game, and became more so during the contest.

 “(Scoring early) would definitely have been a difference, but that wasn't our biggest problem,” A-C coach Ray Kreiser said.
 “They got everyone healthy.
 We were healthy, then got hit with the injury bug.
 By the end of the game, we were down four starters.”